 Young children and older adults are particularly prone to suffering brain injuries in falls.
 Head injuries related to sports and recreation are more common among teens and young adults.

-Some brain injuries result in paralysis or permanent disabling injuries that leave the victim unable to work again or limit the type of work a person can do.
+Some brain injuries result in paralysis or permanently disabling injuries that leave the victim unable to work again or limit the type of work a person can do.

 Falls are the leading causes of traumatic brain injuries.
-Slipping on a wet floor, tumbling down stairs, falling from a ladder or tripping on a loose carpet many cause a head injury.
+Slipping on a wet floor, tumbling downstairs, falling from a ladder, or tripping on a loose carpet many causes a head injury.
 Older adults are particularly vulnerable to brain injuries caused by falls.

 Crashes involving cars, trucks, or motorcycles also are common causes of traumatic brain injury.
-Motorcyclists are particularly susceptible to traumatic brain injuries because of the lack of restraints that motorcycles have to shield the rider from injury.
-Pedestrians who are struck by a vehicle are vulnerable to injuries from their head striking the hard surface of the vehicle or the pavement.
-A high-speed collision may cause a skull fracture in which the bone fragments damage brain tissue.
+Motorcyclists are particularly susceptible to severe traumatic brain injuries because of the lack of restraints that motorcycles have to shield the rider from injury.
+Pedestrians who are struck by a vehicle, bicyclists, and electric scooters are vulnerable to injuries from their heads striking the hard surface of the vehicle or the pavement.
+A high-speed collision may cause a bone fracture in which the skull fragments damage brain tissue.

 Open brain injuries are obvious because of a visible wound to the head or face.
 But closed-head brain injuries are often difficult to diagnose.
 A person who has a concussion may develop post-concussion syndrome, experiencing symptoms such as headaches, irritableness, and difficulty thinking and concentrating, and memory problems.
 The symptoms of a traumatic brain injury or post-concussion syndrome may be subtle at first.